Alter Management Fellowship

 Alter was founded three years ago out of Stanford’s Graduate School of Business.
-Alter currently works with 12 ventures in Nigeria, Bangladesh, and Myanmar, with operations launching in South Africa, Kenya, Vietnam, and the Philippines this Spring.
+Alter currently works with 25 ventures in countries across Asia and Africa including Bangladesh, Indonesia, Vietnam, Bangladesh, Nigeria, Kenya, and South Africa this year.
 Since 2015, our ventures have created 2,334 jobs, now generate est. annual revenues of $492M+, and serve 2M+ customers.

 Alter Fellowship Program